FBI lawyer suspected of altering Russia probe document

-WASHINGTON (AP) - President Donald Trump on Friday touted news reports that a former FBI lawyer is suspected of altering a document related to surveillance of a former Trump campaign adviser in 2016.
+WASHINGTON (AP) - An FBI lawyer is suspected of altering a document related to surveillance of a former Trump campaign adviser, a person familiar with the situation said Friday.

+President Donald Trump, who has long attacked as a “hoax” and a “witch hunt” the FBI’s investigation into ties between Russia and his 2016 presidential campaign, immediately touted news reports about the allegations to assert that the FBI had tried to “overthrow the presidency.”

-The Associated Press has confirmed reports by CNN and The Washington Post that the finding is part of a Justice Department inspector general investigation into the FBI’s probe of ties between the Trump campaign and Russia during the 2016 election.
-Justice Department Inspector General Michael Horowitz is expected to release a report on Dec.
-9, and witnesses in the last two weeks have been invited in to see draft sections of that document.
+The allegation is part of a Justice Department inspector general investigation into the early days of the FBI’s Russia probe, which was ultimately taken over by special counsel Robert Mueller and resulted in charges against six Trump associates and more than two dozen Russians accused of interfering in the election.
+Inspector General Michael Horowitz is expected to release his report on Dec.
+9. Witnesses in the last two weeks have been invited in to see draft sections of that document.

-A person familiar with the case was not authorized to discuss the matter by name and spoke to AP only on condition of anonymity.
-The CNN and Washington Post reports also cited unidentified individuals.

-The release of the inspector general report is likely to revive debate about the politically-charged Russia investigation that has shadowed Trump’s presidency since the beginning.
-Trump has long insisted that the investigation into his campaign was a “hoax” and “witch hunt.”
+The release of the inspector general report is likely to revive debate about the investigation that has shadowed Trump’s presidency since the beginning.
+It is centered in part on the FBI’s use of a secret surveillance warrant to monitor the communications of former Trump campaign adviser Carter Page.

 “This was spying on my campaign - something that has never been done in the history of our country,” Trump told “Fox & Friends” on Friday.
 “They tried to overthrow the presidency.”

-The conduct of the FBI employee didn’t alter Horowitz’s finding that the surveillance application of former Trump campaign adviser Carter Page had a proper legal and factual basis, an official told the Post, which said the lawyer was forced out.
+The allegation against the lawyer was first reported by CNN.
+The Washington Post subsequently reported that the conduct of the FBI employee didn’t alter Horowitz’s finding that the surveillance application of Page had a proper legal and factual basis, an official told the Post, which said the lawyer was forced out.

+A person familiar with the case who was not authorized to discuss the matter by name and spoke to AP only on the condition of anonymity confirmed the allegation.
 Spokespeople for the FBI and the inspector general declined to comment Friday.

-The FBI obtained a secret surveillance warrant in 2016 to monitor the communications of Page, who was never charged or accused of wrongdoing.
-The warrant, which was renewed several times and approved by different judges in 2016 and early 2017, has been one of the most contentious elements of the FBI’s Russia investigation and was the subject of dueling memos last year issued by Democrats and Republicans on the House intelligence committees.
+The FBI obtained a secret surveillance warrant in 2016 to monitor the communications of Page, who was never charged in the Russia investigation or accused of wrongdoing.
+The warrant, which was renewed several times and approved by different judges in 2016 and early 2017, has been one of the most contentious elements of the Russia probe and was the subject of dueling memos last year issued by Democrats and Republicans on the House Intelligence Committee.

+Republicans have long attacked the credibility of the warrant application since it cited information derived from a dossier of opposition research compiled by Christopher Steele, a former British spy whose work was financed by Democrats and the Hillary Clinton campaign.

 “They got my warrant - a fraudulent warrant, I believe - to spy on myself as a way of getting into the Trump campaign,” Page said in an interview with Maria Bartiromo on Fox’s “Mornings with Maria.”
 “There has been a continued cover-up to this day.
 We still don’t have the truth, but hopefully, we’ll get that soon.”